unixsurfer/haproxystats/README.rst

 simplifies the code.
 The daemonenization and logging is off-loaded to systemd which has everything we need for that job.

-In the root directory of the project there are service files for both programs.
+Under contrib/systend directory there are service files for both programs.
 These are functional systemd Unit files which are used in production.

 The order in which these 2 programs start doesn't matter and there isn't any